EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 plaintext = ()
 ~~~~~~~~~~~~~~~~~~~~~~~

-The size of plaintext is 0 bytes so the size of ciphertext is 8 bytes
+The size of plaintext is 0 bytes so assuming a 64-bit MAC value the size of ciphertext is 8 bytes

 ~~~~~~~~~~~~~~~~~~~~~~~
 message2 = (